richardanaya/epistemology.dev/content/posts/ten_x_programmer.md

 * clear understanding of what's valuable to a customer to make that time worthwhile
 * working knowledge of one's code base

-A 10x programmer excels in all of these requirements to high degrees allowing them to outpace their peers and deserve their distinction.
-The biggest variable is primarily time.
-Time can be used well or time can be wasted.
-It is the mental capacities and personality of the programmer that make that time well spent or not.
+A 10x programmer excels in all of these requirements, developing powerful traits allowing them to outpace their peers and deserve their distinction.

 > a desire to do the work